vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/errors.md

 <b>Parent: </b>PowaTagException<br />

-<b>Classes that use this exception:</b> This exception can be encountered at any time.
+<b>Classes using this exception::</b> This exception can be encountered at any time.

 <br />